aetaric/SovereigntyBot/README.md

-# Synthesisbot
+# SovereigntyBot
 IRC bot with twitch specific features.
 Uses Ruby and the Cinch library.
-Customized for https://twitch.tv/team/synthesis
+Customized for https://twitch.tv/team/thesovereignty